Nishant3231/Spaceonova_Chatbot/data/nlu.md

 ## intent: about_people
     - who is ceo?
     - who is the ceo of organisation?
+    - ceo

+## intent: courses
+    - name some courses
+    - what courses do spaceonova provide?
+    - what courses this organisation teach?
+    - which type of courses do you teach?
+    - what are some training programmes?
+    - training programmes
+    - courses
+    - name some training programmes
+    - name some master classes
+    - masterclass
+    - master class

 ## intent:corona_intro
 - What is corona virus